Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 Automatic Dependency Injection With PHP’s Reflection API

-Reflection is the ability to introspect and reverse engineer functions, classes, methods and interfaces during runtime.
-This makes it possible to find specific information about your code, such as a classes internal properties, methods & even doc blocks for those methods.
+Reflection is the ability to introspect and reverse-engineer functions, classes, methods, and interfaces during runtime.
+This makes it possible to find specific information about your code, such as a class’s internal properties, methods & even doc blocks for those methods.

 One of my favourite uses for the Reflection API is to have all of my class dependencies automatically injected when possible.
-If you’re new to dependency injection, then don’t worry, it’s quite simple.
-This makes my code cleaner to look at, and far more maintainable as the codebase grows.
+If you’re new to dependency injection, don’t worry – it’s quite simple.
+This makes my code cleaner to look at and far more maintainable as the codebase grows.
 We’ve recently updated our company starter theme/framework to do just this.
-I figure it’s something I can show you how to do to.
-The full code & example can be found at the bottom of this post (TL/DR).
+I figure it’s something I can show you how to do.
+The complete code & example can be found at the bottom of this post (TL/DR).

 class Resolver {